 - uses language suitable for a broad audience.

 The OMA provides concept advice to agencies during the early stages of a campaign and copy advice to our members on final creatives.
 To request copy advice please email firstname.lastname@example.org

 The OMA has developed this manual to provide members with practical tips to use when making decisions about content.

 The Dos and Don'ts in action

 Content Training Program

-We organise annual Content Training workshops for our members to stay updated with new regulation or changes in the Codes.
-Check out our training page for any upcoming sessions.
+The OMA organises annual Content Training workshops for its members to comply with policies and stay updated with new regulation or changes in the codes.
+Check out the training page for any upcoming sessions.
 We last ran our Content Training workshops in Brisbane, Melbourne and Sydney in November 2019.

 The majority of OOH advertisements do not receive community criticism or complaint, and of those that do, most are found to not breach any codes.
-OMA members have gone from eight breaches in 2011 (before our Content Training Program commenced) to 12 breaches in total across the following seven years, and none in 2018.
+OMA members have gone from eight breaches in 2011 (before our Content Training Program commenced) to 13 breaches in total across the following eight years.
 This is the record of a mature industry that takes its social responsibility seriously and understands the role it plays in the public domain.